theragatha/theragatha.github.io/content/en/theragatha/sujato/chapter-two/thag2.31.md

 bookHidden: true
 ---

-## 2.31 Sundara Samudda
+## 2.31 Migasira

-The monk who, through direct knowledge,
+When I became a monk
-Is released from the snares of Māra—
+In the teaching of the Buddha,
-The darkness is shattered for him,
-He sees the unseeable.
+Letting go, I rose up;
+I escaped the realm of sensual pleasures.

+Then, under the supervision
+Of the supreme Buddha,
+My mind was freed.
+I know that my freedom is unshakeable,
+Because all fetters have ended.

 ## Notes